 Year Climbed: 1989

 Mosquito Peak is the one ranked summit of the three summits located on the ridge directly north of Mosquito Pass, while both Treasurevault and Kuss are considered-"soft-rank" summits.
 These three summits are sequenced together.
 One-way mileage and elevation gain to Mosquito Peak are measured from the summit of Kuss Peak.
-Round-trip mileage and elevation gain assume completion of the entire circuit.
+Round-trip mileage and elevation gain assume completion of the entire circuit and the total elevation gain assumes hiking back over the tops of Mosquito nad Kuss instead of contouring around these first two summits.

 This route description is about as simple as they get.
 First off, follow the route and trailhead description for Kuss Peak.
 From the summit of Kuss, simply walk north along the ridge losing nearly 300 feet in elevation to the Mosquito/Kuss saddle.
 The road down to the left (west) side of the saddle does not lead to the summit.
 Continue walking north along the ridge regaining 520 feet in elevation to the summit of Mosquito Peak.
 Traverse time should be under a half hour.
 The terrain continues to be sparse tundra with chiprock and small rubble mostly.
 Once done enjoying the summit view, either return as you came or continue on to Treasurevault Mtn. and even Mt.
 Tweto and Mt.
 Arkansas.